How Do Adam & Eve Purchases Appear On Billing Statements?

 How To Stop Adam & Eve Emails

-Similarly, the default email preference in your account is set to send you daily emails from Adam & Eve until you change that setting yourself.
+Similarly, the default email preference in your account is set to send you daily emails from Adam & Eve until you change that setting yourself, although their emails do contain a lot of discounts and promotions you might not want to miss out on.

 Additionally, their emails arrive in your inbox with a little red apple icon in the subject line.